Trading Leverage Examples & Margin Example & Examples

-Margin required : It's amount of money your indices broker requires from you to open a position.
-It is expressed in percents.
+Margin required : It's sum of money your indices broker requires from you to open a trade transaction.
+It's expressed in %s.

 Equity : It's the total amount of capital you've in your account.

 Used margin : amount of money in your account that has already been used up when buying a indices trading contract, this contract is one that is displayed in open positions.
-As a trader you can't use this amount of money after opening a trade because you have already used it & it is not available to you.
+As a trader you can not use this sum of money after opening a trade because you have already used it & it is not available to you.

-In other words, because your indices broker has opened up a position for you using the capital you've borrowed, you must maintain this usable margin for your trading account as a security to allow you to continue using this indices Trading Leverage Examples he has given you.
+In other words, because your indices broker has opened up a trade transaction for you using the capital you've borrowed, you must maintain this usable margin for your trading account as a security to allow you to continue using this indices Leverage Examples he has given you.

 Free margin : amount in your account that you can use to open new trades.
-This is amount of money in your account which hasn't yet been indices Trading Leverage Examples because you have not yet opened a trade with this money - this is also very important for you as a trader because it enables you to continue holding your open transactions as it will be described below.
+This is amount of money in your account which hasn't yet been indices Trading Leverage Examples because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open transactions as it will be described below.

-However, if you over use indices Trading Leverage Example, this free margin will drop below a certain percent at which your stock indices broker will have to close all your positions automatically, leaving you with a big loss.
+However, if you over use indices Trading Leverage Example, this free trading margin will go below a certain % at which your stock indices broker will have to close all your trades automatically, leaving you with a large loss.
 Index broker at this point will automatically close all your open trades because if your open trade positions are left open then your broker would lose the money that you would have borrowed from them.

-Difference Between Indices Leverage Examples Set by the Broker & Used Indices Trading Leverage Example
+Difference Between Leverage Examples Set by the Broker & Used Trading Leverage Example

 Example: